-It is required that operators comply with other applicable regulations including the Environmental Protection and Management Regulation, Consultation and Notification Regulation, Pipeline Crossings Regulation, and Emergency Management Regulation.
+Permit holders are required to comply with other applicable regulations including the Environmental Protection and Management Regulation, Requirements for Consultation and Notification Regulation, Pipeline Crossings Regulation, and Emergency Management Regulation.

-The Commission is additionally responsible for provincial authorizations involving the Land Act, Water Sustainability Act, and the Forest Act for pipeline right-of-ways, roads, land clearing and other minor works.
+The Commission is also responsible for provincial authorizations involving the Land Act, Water Sustainability Act, and the Forest Act for pipeline right-of-ways, roads, land clearing and other minor works.